corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/metrics-design.md

 * Initiation of a notary client flow on the requesting (application) virtual node.
 This is done as part of a sub-flow of the UTXO ledger finalisation.

 * Sending a payload across to a notary virtual node, which initiates a notary server responder flow to perform notary protocol specific verification.
 This then uses a uniqueness checker client service to initiate uniqueness checking.

-* A uniqueness processor picks up uniqueness check requests, and performs double spend, time window checks etc. This delegates database operations to a backing store component.
+* A uniqueness processor picks up uniqueness check requests and performs double spend, time window checks etc. This delegates database operations to a backing store component.

-Metrics to the flows will not be introduced at this point; flows already have a standard set of metrics available, although the existing metrics capture needs to be extended to capture subflow (as well as top level flow) metrics in order to do this for the notary client flow.
-Futhermore, the non-validating notary protocol is sufficiently straightforward that it is not deemed worthwhile to add any metrics specific to this protocol.
+We will not introduce any metrics to the flows at this point; flows already have a standard set of metrics available, although the existing metrics capture needs to be extended to capture subflow (as well as top level flow) metrics in order to do this for the notary client flow.
+Further, the non-validating notary protocol is sufficiently straightforward that it is not deemed worthwhile to add any metrics specific to this protocol.
 Its main actions are to request uniqueness checking, which has its own metrics, and signing via the signing service, which should similarly have service level metrics added.

 Instead, metrics will be added at the following levels: